lupyuen/pinephone-nuttx-usb/README.md

 https://github.com/lupyuen/pinephone-nuttx-usb/blob/2e1f9ab090b14f88afb8c3a36ec40a0dbbb23d49/a64_ehci.c#L190-L202

+And this fixes the Assertion Failure.

+_What about other structs?_

-We verified the Struct Sizes, to make sure they are still valid for 64-bit platforms...
+To be safe, we verified that the other Struct Sizes are still valid for 64-bit platforms...

 https://github.com/lupyuen/pinephone-nuttx-usb/blob/2e1f9ab090b14f88afb8c3a36ec40a0dbbb23d49/a64_ehci.c#L4999-L5004